cilium/design-cfps/README.md

 Many design docs also begin their life as a Google doc or other shareable file for easy commenting and editing when still in the early stages of discussion.
-Once your proposal is done, submit it as a PR to the design-cfps folder.
+Once your proposal is ready, submit it as a PR to the `cilium` folder.

 ### When you are ready to submit your CFP please: